ivan-salazar14/loyalty_program/README.md

-# ecommerce plan Loyalty
+# Ecommerce plan Loyalty
-Loyalty project made with arquitecture DDD and single page on dynamodb.
+Loyalty project made with architecture DDD and single page on dynamodb.

 ## Steps:
 1. Define your aws credentials on your local environment